Product image 1, can be opened in a modal.

 Why You'll Love It

-The Elderberry tradition: Sambucus nigra has records in Western herbalism going back to Hippocrates in the 5th century BCE, who called the elder tree the "medicine chest of the country people."
-The berries are rich in anthocyanins, the pigment compounds responsible for their deep purple color and their traditional use as seasonal support during the cold months.
-European folk tradition includes elderberry syrup, elderberry wine, and elderberry tea as staples of the winter pantry.
+The elderberry tradition: Sambucus nigra has records in Western herbalism going back to the 5th century BCE.
+The berries are rich in anthocyanins, the pigment compounds behind their deep purple color and their long traditional reputation.
+European folk tradition kept elderberry syrup, wine, and tea across generations.

-The Echinacea root: Echinacea purpurea is native to the Great Plains of North America, where the Plains tribes used the root long before European settlers arrived.
-The root entered European pharmacopeias in the early 1900s and became the foundational herb of cold-season herbalism in both Europe and North America.
-Modern herbalists refer to echinacea as an "immunomodulator," a term that describes herbs traditionally used to support the body during seasonal challenges.
+The echinacea root: Echinacea purpurea is native to the Great Plains of North America, where the Plains tribes used the root long before European settlers arrived.
+It entered European pharmacopeias in the early 1900s and became a foundational herb in Western herbalism, traditionally enjoyed as part of an everyday immune-support routine.

 The daily ritual: The herbalism tradition around elderberry and echinacea is consistency, not rescue.
-The same cup, the same time, every day through the cold season.
-October through March.
-Not as a treatment, but as daily support.
-Best taken in the morning or the evening, with or without food.
+The same cup, the same time, every day.
+Best enjoyed in the morning or the evening, with or without food.

 Elderberry Immunitea loose leaf herbal tea in a black canister with blue label, by Yerba Buena Tea Company.